Sui by Example

 // create a new container and wrap ProfileInfo into it

-let container = wrapper::create(ProfileInfo {
+wrapper::create(ProfileInfo {

-name: string::utf8(name),
+name: name.to_string(),

 url: url::new_unsafe_from_bytes(url)

-}, ctx);
+}, ctx)

 }